DIY Halloween Horror Experience – The Night I Almost Lost It

 Halloween horror score: 4.5 /5

 Playtime: 10 min or Forever

 Ingredients: A familiar location, your wallet, you, family and friends (optional)

-Make yourself comfortable and let your mind wander, then take your wallet out of your pocket frequently and each time place it in a different location.
-Make sure it’s never the place where you’d look for your wallet first.
+Make yourself comfortable and let your thoughts drift away.
+Then take your wallet out of your pocket a few times and each time place it in a different location.
+Make sure it’s never the same place or somewhere that makes sense.

-To increase the difficulty level, have your dog or kids lose or hide your wallet, they always find the most surprising places to put stuff.
+To increase the difficulty level aks your kids to lose or hide your wallet and have the dog help them too.
+They will always find the most surprising place to put your stuff.

-Now that your mind is drifting, preoccupied with other things, and you’re no longer keeping track of your wallet, do some more activities you enjoy, just to make sure you really forget where your wallet is.
+Now that your mind is drifting and preoccupied with other things and you’re no longer keeping track of your wallet, do some more activities you enjoy, just to make sure you really forget where you put your wallet.